hirosystems/stacks.js/packages/stacking/README.md

 // the auth id of the signer (a random id to not allow reusing the signature) const authId = 702;

+const signerPrivateKey = makeRandomPrivKey(); // replace with your signer private key

 const signature = client.signPoxSignature({
   topic: 'stack-stx', // the topic of the transaction poxAddress,